 Adjustments can help realign your vertebra so your nervous system functions correctly.
 Your frequency of visits will vary, as will the length of treatment.
 As you progress, your chiropractor will be able to determine if, and how often, additional visits are needed.

-Severe injuries and chronic conditions can lead to prolonged, more frequent care.
-The adjustments can help stimulate the healing process after in injury, but your course of treatment will depend on your condition.
+Severe injuries and chronic conditions can bring on chronic pain and lead to prolonged, more frequent care.
+The spinal adjustments can help stimulate the healing process after a painful injury, but your treatment program will depend on your condition.
 Your chiropractor can help develop a treatment plan that is right for you, and monitor your progress.

-How Long Should I See a Chiropractor for Whiplash?
+How Long Should I Get Chiropractic Treatment for Whiplash?

-Chiropractic care plays an important role throughout your life, which means you may need long-term care.
+Chiropractic care plays an important role in your health throughout life, which means you may need long-term care.
 Similar to seeing a doctor for routine checkups, you will want to see a chiropractor for routine care as well.

 There is no set amount of time in which you will need to see a chiropractor as each individual, and their medical needs, are different.